Eye infections can be caused by bacteria, fungi or viruses. They can affect just one eye or both and can occur in different parts of the eye.

 - Uveitis – Can be originated by virus, fungus or parasites and can be associated with infections in the body.

 In general, symptoms of eye infections may include redness, itching, swelling, discharge, pain or problems with vision.
 Treatment depends on the cause of the infection and may include compresses, eye drops, creams or antibiotics.
 Read more about each kind of eye infection below.

 Bacterial infection is usually the cause of a painful stye eye infection.
 A stye can develop at the base of an eyelash if the eyelash follicle gets infected.
-A chalazion, which is similar to a stye, but often larger and less painful, forms if an oil-producing gland in the eyelid becomes enlarged becomes oil-clogged.
+A chalazion, which is similar to a stye but often larger and less painful, forms when an oil-producing gland in the eyelid becomes clogged.

 Initially, symptoms of a stye generally include eyelid tenderness and redness in the affected area, with irritation and scratchiness in the eye.

 - A red bump usually with a small pus spot in the center, at the base of the eyelashes or on the edge of the eyelid